Five family traditions in Minneapolis parks

 Luke, age 13

 “Winter is my favorite time of the year.
 I like skiing, skating, and sledding.
 Winter without snow is like, what’s the point?
 This winter break, we’ll probably go skiing and definitely go sledding.
-My Favorite sledding hill is the one near Lake Harriet [Bread’s Plaisance Park] – it’s steep, fast, and has a jump.
+My favorite sledding hill is the one near Lake Harriet [Beard’s Plaisance Park] – it’s steep, fast, and has a jump.
 You have to have a jump!”

 _ _ _